chromium/chromium/chromeos/dbus/README.md

 *   These clients do not have any dependency on FeatureList, and care should be taken regarding initialization order if such dependencies are added (see BluezDBusManager for an example of such client).

-## Shill clients

-The DBusThreadManager::GetShill*Client() methods have been left intact for now.
-However, the clients are no longer owned by DBusThreadManager so that they can be initialized independently.

-New code should prefer Shill*Client::Get() over the DBusThreadManager accessors.

 ## Older clients that have been removed: